The Banner Saga 3 Review

 Reviewed by RON on Jul 30, 2018

 The conclusion to Stoic Games’ Viking-inspired epic trilogy is upon us.
-The tale of heroism, human condition, tough choices and imminent doom reaches its final chapter.
-Critics and gamers alike have been praising the series for a while now and with good reason – the trilogy is extraordinary.
-For an independent game to achieve so much is definitely worth noticing and The Banner Saga 3 does not disappoint.
+The tale of heroism, the human condition, tough choices, and imminent doom reaches its final chapter.
+Critics and gamers alike have been praising the series for a while now, and with good reason – the trilogy is extraordinary.
+For an independent game to achieve so much is definitely worth noticing, and The Banner Saga 3 does not disappoint.

 Aesthetically, The Banner Saga 3 is as powerful as ever.
-The hand drawn style is still a constant reminder of the importance of good art design in a game and how much effort can be put in such an endeavor.
-The game’s cutscenes still look as something taken directly out of the Disney handbook of 90’s animation or even classics like The Land Before Time.
-The series already innovated with its first iteration and now, two games later, it is nice to see that quality has not been reduced and that the animation team behind the game still has got it.
+The hand-drawn style is still a constant reminder of the importance of good art design in a game and how much effort can be put into such an endeavor.
+The game’s cutscenes still look like something taken directly out of the Disney handbook of 90’s animation or even classics like The Land Before Time.

-It is good to see most good things about the Banner Saga series remain the same: the beautiful animation, the ominous and apocalyptic landscapes, the heartwarming and immersive story in which you actually feel there is something at stake, the organic integration of the theme and the elements present in the game that constantly shout “disaster”, “despair” and “death”.
-But it is also important to note that most problems with the series were not addressed whatsoever.
-The combat system remains the same, good at best but nothing to get excited about.
-The sometimes unnecessary inclusion of minor characters that are never truly fleshed out, the short duration of the campaign, and the everlasting going from left to right of the screen – although it is where important plot points happen and where a lot of the intense decisions are made –, they’re all still there.
+It is good to see that the most promising things about the Banner Saga series remain the same: the beautiful animation, the ominous and apocalyptic landscapes, the heartwarming and immersive story in which you actually feel there is something at stake, the organic integration of the theme and the elements present in the game that constantly shout “disaster,” “despair” and “death.”

 Admin, NoobFeed